-Provincewide, Ontario (6,711 maintenance employees) and the Power Workers’ Union (PWU), the Canadian Union of Public Employees, Local 1000 (Maintenance trades)
+Provincewide, Ontario (6,711 employees) and the Power Workers' Union (PWU), the Canadian Union of Public Employees (CUPE), Local 1000 (nuclear generating employees)

 Effective April 1, 2021: 1%

 Paid holidays: 11 days plus 3 floating days for employees who have accumulated 20 weeks’ continuous service in any calendar year.
-When Christmas Day falls on Friday or Saturday, additional half-day off will be granted on day before.
-When Christmas falls on Wednesday, Friday following Boxing Day will be granted as additional holiday.
-When New Year’s Day falls on Saturday, additional day off will be granted on either preceding Friday or following Monday.
-Employees who are serving or have served in Canadian Forces, including reserves, receive Remembrance Day off with pay at straight-time for scheduled hours or equivalent time off within 6 months.
+When Christmas Day falls on Friday or Saturday, additional half-day off will be given on day before.
+When Christmas falls on Wednesday, Friday following Boxing Day will be given as additional holiday.
+When New Year’s Day falls on Saturday, additional day off will be given on either preceding Friday or following Monday.
+Employees who are serving or have served in Canadian Forces including reserves receive Remembrance Day off with pay at straight-time for scheduled hours or equivalent time off within 6 months.

 Vacations with pay: 1 working day for each full months of service up to 2 weeks to start, 2 weeks after 1 year, 3 weeks after 3 years, 4 weeks after 8 years, 5 weeks after 16 years, 6 weeks after 25 years.
 Vacation pay bonus: 1 day’s base pay after 26 years, 2 days’ base pay after 27 years, 3 days’ base pay after 28 years, 4 days’ base pay after 29 years, 5 days’ base pay after 30 years, 6 days’ base pay after 31 years, 7 days’ base pay after 32 years, 8 days’ base pay after 33 years, 9 days’ base pay after 34 years, 10 days’ base pay after 35 years and beyond.